 I also recommend you check your Instant Pot lid to ensure there are no leaks or breaks in the seal.
 If you forgot to turn the sealing knob to the sealing position, there may have been too much evaporation to have a successful pressure cook.
 Add a little additional water, then resume pressure cooking.

-Should your brown rice be too soft, reduce your liquid in the next batch.
+Should your brown rice be too soft, reduce your liquid in the next batch by 1/4 cup.

 If you live in a different location, please comment with your Instant Pot brown rice cook time to help other readers!